TihomirShterev/Sofia-Property-Rent-With-React/README.md

 # Sofia-Property-Rent-With-React

-My project is a renting platform.
+My project is a property renting platform.
 Its goal is to be user-friendlier, more reliable, more affordable and to provide better and more services than already existing platforms of the same kind.

+#### Currently hosted on Heroku at https://estatesbg.herokuapp.com/

+## Tech Stack

+- React.js
+- Node.js
+- Express.js
+- MongoDB Atlas Cloud Database
+- Cloudinary as a file storage cloud API

+## Installation

 Run 'npm install' and then 'npm start' in the 'rest-api' folder to get the server ready.
-Node, Express and MongoDB Atlas Cloud Database are used.
 Listening on port: 3001.

 Run 'npm install' and then 'npm start' in the 'front-end' folder to build the app.
-Cloudinary is used as a file storage cloud API.
 Listening on port: 3000.

-#### Currently hosted on Heroku at https://estatesbg.herokuapp.com/

 ## Front-End Endpoints: